 We’re proud to be an innovator in reducing care costs.
 Our partnership with Medtronic, the global leader in medical technology, is creating programs that span more than 70 major conditions with the goal of positively impacting as many as 500,000 patients in our community and reducing their care costs by $100 million.

 To live your healthiest life, you need convenient access to world-class care.
-That’s what we provide at Lehigh Valley Heart Institute, Lehigh Valley Cancer Institute and Lehigh Valley Special Surgery Institute.
+That’s what we provide at Lehigh Valley Heart Institute, Lehigh Valley Cancer Institute and Lehigh Valley Institute for Surgical Excellence.
 We continue to expand the services our institutes provide in all the communities we serve.

 This year, Lehigh Valley Cancer Institute’s membership in the Memorial Sloan Kettering (MSK) Cancer Alliance extended into Monroe County.
 This gives patients at LVH–Pocono’s Hughes Cancer Center access to all Lehigh Valley Cancer Institute services, providers and technology without leaving Monroe County.
 Patients also have access to clinical trials at MSK, a world leader in cancer care.